Terms and Conditions

 Projects under £250 for first-time clients must be paid up front before work commences.

-For projects from £250-£500 in value, a 25% deposit will be required and is payable prior to commencement of the project, unless otherwise agreed.
+For projects from £250+, a 50% deposit will be required and is payable prior to commencement of the project, unless otherwise agreed.

 All final payments must be made within 14 days of invoicing unless otherwise agreed.
 Final invoices will either be issued upon your acceptance of the final draft of the project, or on a monthly basis if the work is ongoing, on a monthly date agreed between the two parties.